The Amazing Race: China Rush 3

 The Amazing Race: China Rush 3 (极速前进：冲刺！中国 (Jísù Qiánjìn: Chōngcì!
-Zhōngguó)) is the third season of The Amazing Race: China Rush, a Chinese reality television series based on the American reality TV series, The Amazing Race.
-The third season features 11 teams of two, each with a pre-existing relationship, in a race across 11 cities in China, to win a trip around the world.
+Zhōngguó)) is the third season of The Amazing Race: China Rush, a Chinese reality competition show based on the American series The Amazing Race.
+It featured 11 teams of two, each with a pre-existing relationship, in a race across 11 cities in China, to win a trip around the world.

 The Chinese TV network International Channel Shanghai aired the season in English and Dragon TV aired the season in Chinese.
+It ran from April 1 to 28, 2012.

 Trainers Liu Weiwei and Lei Sheng were the winners of this season becoming the first Chinese team in the history of the show to win.

 Production

 Development and filming

 The Express Pass, which was awarded to the team who finishes first on the first leg, was introduced in this season.
 This item allowed the holders to skip a certain task of their choosing before Leg 8.
 This season also featured an elimination at the Starting Line, which was first seen in the 15th American season.
 For the Yield, the yielded team had to turn over an hourglass (a feature that was still used for Yields in other versions of the whole franchise), which took 20 minutes.
 Teams also made a visit to Taiwan, making it the first time the show left Mainland China.

 Filming for this season began on April 1, 2012 and ended on April 28, 2012.